rpsubc8/ESP32TinyZXSpectrum/readmeEnglish.md

    128k/
     nothing.txt
 </pre>
-The concept of numerical rom files (0.rom, 1.rom, 2.rom, 3.rom) follows the same basis as the ZX-ESPectrum emulator.
+The concept of numerical rom files (0.rom, 1.rom, 2.rom, 3.rom) follows the same basis as the ZXESPectrum emulator.
 The name of the folder is what defines the title of rom.
 It is mandatory to leave the folder <b>48k/sinclair/0.rom</b>, because you need the 48k rom to start the emulator.
-Then we must copy the directory <b>dataFlash</b> into the project <b>ESP32TinyZXSpectrum\ZX-ESPectrum</b> overwriting the previous dataFlash folder.
+Then we must copy the directory <b>dataFlash</b> into the project <b>ESP32TinyZXSpectrum\ZXESPectrum</b> overwriting the previous dataFlash folder.
 It is recommended to clean up the project and recompile it.<br>
 This tool is very simple, and does not control errors, so it is recommended to leave you the files with very simple names and as simple as possible.<br>
 The project in PLATFORM.IO is prepared for 2 MB of Flash.
 If we need the 4MB of flash, we will have to modify the entry in the file <b>platform.ini</b>
 <pre>board_build.partitions = huge_app.csv</pre>